hexbatch/apple-core/v1/docs/core-overview.md

 map bounds is a set of closed polygons denoting map coordinates , that is applied to an attribute.

-A token's total map bounds is the union of all the map bounds in the attributes of a token-type or a type-group except do not use any script type attribute bounds in this
+A token's total map bounds is the union of all the map bounds in the attributes of a token-type  except do not use any script type attribute bounds in this

 An attribute can have zero , one or many map bounds